kopecmartin/carRegisterOnBlockchain/README.md

 (current year), country_of_origin (Czech Republic).

 Run the following script to simulate a change of the car ownership.
-NOTE: this is a simple demo, so the users doesn't have to exist, so you can make up buyer id, however, as a car id use the one, `manufacturer.py` script generated in the step above and as a seller id use the manufacturers id.
+NOTE: this is a simple demo, so the users doesn't have to exist, you can make up buyer id, however, as a car id use the one, `manufacturer.py` script generated in the step above and as a seller id use the manufacturer's id.
 ```console
 $ ./seller.py <seller_ID> <buyer_ID> <car_ID>
 ```